 Photo from Coastmonthly.com

-These days guns, especially rifles, are more often than not defined by their optics so it’s important to select a scope that meets your needs.
+These days guns, especially rifles, are more often than not defined by their optics.
+It’s important to select a scope that meets your needs.
 It’s possible to find the right gun scope for your needs.
 Whether you’re planning on plinking, target shooting, hunting big game, or home defense protection, I hope this beginner crash course helps you get the most out of your firearm by using a gun scope!

 Guest post by Gary Fretwell, rifle optics guru and big game tracker at GoShootGuns.com.
 He is a 33-year-old die hard hunter from Wyoming.
 He served in Iraq and is an Asset Protection Officer and a big game tracker who helps hunters like himself find big game.